R31Z/JS-questions-and-answers/Qustions and Answers.md

 ## 7 What is the output of "10"+20+30?
 102030 because after a string all the + will be treated as string concatenation operator (not binary +).

+##  Difference between Client side JavaScript and Server side JavaScript?
+Client side JavaScript comprises the basic language and predefined objects which are relevant to running java script in a browser.
+The client side JavaScript is embedded directly by in the HTML pages.
+This script is interpreted by the browser at run time.

+Server side JavaScript also resembles like client side java script.
+It has relevant java script which is to run in a server.
+The server side JavaScript are deployed only after compilation.